Sources of Funding

 The ability to successfully obtain grant funds for research is extremely important for professional conservation scientists.
 Thus, all students are expected to actively seek financial support for their research with the help of their advisors.
 Each year, CS students apply for and are awarded fellowships from organizations outside the University of Minnesota .
 For example, in the past, Conservation Sciences students have been awarded fellowships from agencies such as the National Science Foundation, Environmental Protection Agency, and the National Security Council.
 In addition, there are hundreds of smaller grant competitions.
 Students should seek advice about potential funding sources from their advisors, fellow graduate students, and the Program DGS.
 Grant competitions also are advertised through emails on the cb-student list server, posted fliers, in the Conservation Biology newsletter, and on the internet.
 Click here for a list of these funding sources.

-Potential Fellowships and Scholarships for Conservation Biology Students
+Potential Fellowships and Scholarships for Conservation Sciences Students

 American Association of University Women